Tag Archives: Max Greenfield

 What Men Want (2019), Taraji P. Henson, Paramount Pictures

-The biggest issue with Shankman’s film is the disappointing script.
-I found that the clichéd and seemingly lazy plot choices worked to make continuing to watch What Men Want into a tedious and humourless endeavour.
-Furthermore, there are a number of decisions made by Traraji P. Henson’s character that I just didn’t buy as something she would do or allow to happen… drunk and upset or not.
+The biggest issue with Shankman’s movie is the disappointing script.
+The clichéd and seemingly lazy plot choices made continuing to watch What Men Want a tedious and humourless endeavour.
+Furthermore, there are a number of decisions made by Henson’s character that I just didn’t buy as something she would do or allow to happen, whether drunk and upset or not.

-Where acting skills are concerned, I’m quite sure that What Men Want really isn’t close to the best we’ve seen from Henson.
-I wish very much that I could pinpoint a favourite dramatic / humorous moment.
-Unfortunately, all that really comes to mind as favourites are the black and white hounds tooth jacket and the movie’s sunny location.
+Where acting skills are concerned, I’m quite sure that What Men Want isn’t close to the best we’ve seen from Henson.
+I wish very much that I could pinpoint a favourite dramatic/humorous moment.
+Unfortunately, all that really comes to mind as favourites are the black and white hounds-tooth jacket and the movie’s sunny location.

 If you’re very curious, sure, take a chance and give Shankman’s movie a go.
-Otherwise you’re highly likely better off watching What Women Want (2000).
-I said it.
+Otherwise, you’re probably better off watching What Women Want (2000) instead.

 G